-So as to give a good background on this test, it’s worth mentioning the platform I am using: I am using an updated Windows 7 laptop with the latest and current HideMyAss software (version 2.6.9) that has been installed through their windows installation package (you know me, I’m always using the simplest solution that is provided to me so as to help those who don’t really want to care about the technical stuffs).
+So as to give a good background on this test, it’s worth mentioning the platform I am using: I am using an updated Windows 7 laptop with the latest and current HideMyAss software (version 2.6.9) that has been installed through their windows installation package (you know me, I’m always using the simplest solution that is provided to me so as to help those who don’t really want to care about the technical stuff).

-First thing I noticed, it takes a few seconds before the HideMyAss dashboard gives you the hand for entering your credentials (username and password)- mainly because there seems to be some initialization that are made in the background.
+First thing I noticed, it takes a few seconds before the HideMyAss dashboard gives you the hand for entering your credentials (username and password)- mainly because there seems to be some initialization that is made in the background.
 Well, it’s not really a big deal, but for the impatient people out there, it may be disturbing.

 What I found really interesting with HMA is that it has a LoadBalancing feature that is enabled by default.
 This means that if you want to connect to a country that has multiple servers, you can specify, for example, that once one server reaches 30% (the default settings), HMA will switch to another server.
-In my opinion, this can come handy so as to enjoy a great VPN service, provided that the online service you’re reaching do not penalize you from changing your IP services too often.
+In my opinion, this can come handy so as to enjoy a great VPN service, provided that the online service you’re reaching do not penalize you for changing your IP services too often.

 Anyway, I’ve run HMA, by choosing the OpenVPN protocol (which is my preferred protocol), entered my credentials, then ended up with the following error message